BuhtigithuB/pytest_session2file/README.md

 **Installation**

-Install it with pip as follow :
+Install it with pip as follows :

     pip install pytest-session2file